 Steps from the Champs Elysées, hotel Monsieur George captures the globetrotting glamour of Paris with interiors that borrow from East and West alike.
 From the pavement of Rue Washington, the hotel’s Haussmanian exterior gives little away – bar a good dose of 18th-century splendour.
 But step inside and you’re in a world fashioned by designer Anouska Hempel, who has used marble, mirrors and sumptuous fabrics to create rooms reminiscent of Paris’ finest homes.
 Orient and Occident overlap in quintessential Parisian style, with the interiors influenced as much by Asian palaces as English gardens.
 The worldly theme continues into the restaurant, Galanga, where the dishes flaunt the flavours of Japan and Indochina.

-A woody spicy fragrance that’ll make you as chic as the locals - and transport you to the jungles of Indochina.
+Pack a woody spicy fragrance that’ll make you as chic as the locals - and transport you to the jungles of Indochina.

 Former washing machine factory Maison Breguet spins off its retro-industrial roots and the creativity of Paris’ 11th arrondissement.
 London-based design studio Sagrada were behind the transformation, introducing bespoke furniture, Pierre Frey wallpaper and chevron-patterned Carrara marble to the upper floors.
 Downstairs, the workshop floor has become a light-flooded restaurant with a vaulted ceiling, greenery-girdled patio and a cocktail list created by globe-trotting mixologist Nicolas de Soto.
 Faithful to the spirit of Le Marais, the Maison hosts talks and workshops with Parisian artists, designers, writers and tastemakers, too.